mhoehle/mt3002-summer2020/README.md

 ## Feedback

-We would very much appretiate your feedback to the lectures and its material.
+We would very much appreciate your feedback to the lectures and its material.
 Either as GitHub issues, pull requests or by comments on the respective videos.